Adoption by Australian citizens

 An Adoption Visa (Subclass 102) is a permanent residence visa for children from overseas who are adopted outside of Australian by an Australian citizen, permanent resident, or eligible New Zealand citizen.
 If you have adopted your child from China either through an intercountry adoption, an expatriate adoption or any other kind of adoption you may apply for an Adoption Visa.
 A child who has been granted an Adoption Visa will be eligible to apply for Australian citizenship once they are in Australia.

-All Adoption Visas are processed by the Department of Immigration and Border Protection at the Australian Consulate-General in Guangzhou.
 Average processing times vary and may be delayed if the application does not include all necessary documents.
 The child must meet the requirements set out in the Migration Regulation 1994 (Cth) to receive an Adoption Visa.
 If they do not, the child will not be able to enter and reside permanently in Australia, even if the adoption has already occurred.